Income Tax Act 2007

 You could also call this:

-When you are a foreign PIE equivalent, this rule applies if you spend money or have a loss to get an amount that is covered by section CX 55B.
-You cannot claim a deduction for the amount you spent or lost.
-This rule is more important than the general rule that allows deductions.
+When a foreign PIE equivalent spends money or has a loss to get an amount that section CX 55B applies to, you cannot claim that money back as a deduction.
+This means the foreign PIE equivalent is not allowed to subtract the expenditure or loss from their income.
+This rule is more important than the general rule that usually lets you claim deductions.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.